ivandavidov/minimal-linux-script/README.md

 # Minimal Linux Script
 One script which generates fully functional live Linux ISO image with minimal effort.
-This is based on the first published version of [Minimal Linux Live](http://github.com/ivandavidov/minimal).
+This is based on the first published version of [Minimal Linux Live](http://github.com/ivandavidov/minimal) with some minor improvements taken from the next releases.
 All comments and empty lines have been removed and the original script code has been modified to reduce the overall script length.

 The script below uses **Linux kernel 4.6.2** and **BusyBox 1.24.2**.
 The source bundles are downloaded and compiled automatically.
 If you are using [Ubuntu](http://ubuntu.com) or [Linux Mint](http://linuxmint.com), you should be able to resolve all build dependencies by executing the following command: